Unleash/unleash/docs/database-backup.md

 title: Database Backup
 ---

-When upgrading to a new major version of Unleash it is advised to do a full database backup to ease rollback in case of failures.
+When upgrading to a new major version of Unleash, we advise to do a full database backup to ease rollback in case of failures.

 1. Create a database backup: